takahser/nem-library-docs/docs/documentation/architecture.md

 NEM Library follows the next rules:

 - **Infrastructure**: The HTTP requests are done following the [Repository Pattern](https://msdn.microsoft.com/en-us/library/ff649690.aspx), and they return NEM Domain immutable models via the [Observable Pattern](https://en.wikipedia.org/wiki/Observer_pattern).
 So, the state fetched from the NEM Blockchain cannot be changed via code.

-- **NEM Domain models**: The NEM Domain models are immutable by definition, the developer cannot change its attributes.
+- **NEM Domain models**: The NEM Domain models are [immutable](https://en.wikipedia.org/wiki/Immutable_object) by definition, the developer cannot change its attributes.
-Instead, the developer can create Transactions and dispatch it to NEM Blockchain via TransactionHTTP.
+Instead, the developer have to create new Transactions and dispatch them to NEM Blockchain via TransactionHTTP, in order to change the NEM Blockchain state.

 ## Characteristics